Severe Asthma ToolkitSevere Asthma Toolkit

 LAY OVERVIEW

-The medical goals of treating someone with severe asthma are to lower their symptom burden and the risk of attacks, as well as to reduce the decline in lung function and treatment side-effects.
-People with asthma will have their own goals.
-As essential step in the treatment programme is to develop a partnership between the patient, doctor and health care professionals, to establish each others goals, feelings and worries about asthma and its treatment.
+An emerging goal in asthma management is to achieve a very high level of symptom control over a long period of time.
+With new treatments, people with severe asthma are even reaching a state of remission from their asthma.
+People with asthma will have their own goals and it is important that the health care team and people with asthma communicate the respective goals.
+As essential step in the treatment programme is to develop a partnership between the patient, doctor and health care professionals, to establish each other’s goals, feelings and worries about asthma and its treatment.

 Managing Asthma

-The medical goals of severe asthma treatment are to reduce the burden of symptoms and the risk of adverse outcomes such as flare-ups/lung attacks / exacerbations, decline in lung function and medication side-effects.
+An emerging goal in asthma management is to achieve a very high level of symptom control over a long period of time.
 People with asthma will have their own goals for asthma management.
 Treatment should start with an empathic discussion between the clinician and individual with asthma about goals, attitudes and concerns about asthma and its treatment.
 For more information see Living with Severe Asthma.

 Key Points

-• Managing patients with severe asthma involves addressing their asthma control, medication management, including add-on therapies, and managing treatable factors
+• Managing patients with severe asthma involves addressing their asthma symptoms, medication management, including add-on therapies, and managing individual treatable traits including self management skills.

 • Sub-optimal adherence to regular asthma therapies is a serious problem in severe asthma.
 Improved communication and concordance of the patient’s and clinician’s expectations and understanding will allow this to be identified and addressed.